 Seattle-based barge service company Alaska Marine Lines in July said that it has launched a new rail service dock in Seattle to accommodate seafood shipments from Alaska to Lower 48 state destinations.

-Much of the pollock was transported on vessels that were unloaded in Bayside, New Brunswick, Canada, then moved by rail within Bayside, then by trucks bound for the eastern U.S.
+The new service, AML stated, is in response to growing demand from customers for Alaska pollock.
+Much of the pollock was previously routed on vessels that offloaded in Bayside, New Brunswick, Canada, then on a short rail trip within Bayside, followed by trucking to eastern U.S. destinations.

-“Alaska Marine Lines moved about 5.5 million pounds of Pollock and Cod across the country from January to May (Season A) and is anticipating moving even more than that from June to October (Season B),” according to the company.
+The firm has said that it moved about 5.5 million pounds of pollock and cod across the country from January to May and is anticipating moving even more than that from June to October.